CalebABG/SoarBeyond/docs/Architecture.md

 - Use PostgreSQL
 - Use Lucid Chart to create an Entity Relationship Diagram
 - Define clear User model
-- Define Journal and JournalEntry models
+- Define Journal and Moment models
 - Define Reflection model (and it's relationship b/w other models)
-- Define Thought model (formerly Occurrence model)
+- Define Note model

 ---